MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 * **Live Update adapter:** an adapter which provides:
  - Application schema and segments management
  - Serving configurations to applications
 * **Segment Resolver adapter:** *Optional*.
 A custom adapter that is implemented by the developer.
-The adapter receives application context (such as device and user context, as well as custom parameters) and returns a name of a segment that corresponds to the context.
+The adapter receives application context (such as device and user context, as well as custom parameters) and returns the ID of a segment that corresponds to the context.
 * **Client-side SDK:** the Live Update SDK is used to retrieve and access configuration elements such as features and properties from the MobileFirst Server.
 * **MobileFirst Operations Console:** used for configuring the Live Update adapter and settings.
 * **Configuration Service:** *Internal*.
 Provides configuration management services for the Live Update Adapter.